Port Hope, Ontario: Radiation and cleanup

 Port Hope is known for having the largest volume of historic low-level radioactive wastes in Canada.
-These wastes were initially created by Eldorado Mining and Refining Limited and its private sector predecessors, resulting from the refining of radium from pitchblende.
-Radium was used in radioluminescent paint (such as aircraft dials), and in early treatments for cancer.
+The waste was created by Eldorado Mining and Refining Limited and its private sector predecessors, resulting from the refining of radium from pitchblende.
+Radium was used in radioluminescent paint (such as aircraft dials) and in early cancer treatments.

-During World War II, the Eldorado plant produced exponentially more uranium oxides, which the United States used in the Manhattan Project that created the first nuclear weapons.
+During World War II, the Eldorado plant produced exponentially more uranium oxides, which the United States used in the Manhattan Project to make nuclear weapons.
 This plant, now under the ownership of Cameco, continues to produce uranium fuel for nuclear power plants.

 In 2002, a large amount of contaminated soil was removed from beachfront areas.
-More recently, a testing program began of over 5,000 properties, with a plan to remove and store contaminated soil that had been used as landfill.
-Over a billion dollars is expected to be spent on the soil remediation project, the largest such cleanup in Canadian history.
+More recently, testing of over 5,000 properties began, with a plan to remove and store contaminated soil that had been used as landfill.
+Over $1 billion is expected to be spent on the soil remediation project, the largest such cleanup in Canadian history.